sh1boot/sh1boot.github.io/_posts/2024-06-01-pixel-art-scaling.md

 Given a global, but very finite palette we have to accept that there may be colours that don't fall directly onto one specific palette entry, and we have the problem of how to carry them through to the output.
-In a sense that was our original problem with RGB.
+In a sense that was the original problem with RGB.
 We were simply describing every colour in terms of how close it was to a red thing, a blue thing, and a green thing.
 And the resulting interpolation did not give good results.